US, Greece, Italy, Britain, Swiss win at United Cup - WHIZ News

 “Pretty happy I have to say.
 It’s been a long time since I’ve played my last singles match, so I didn’t know what to expect.
 I think the level was pretty high,” Berrettini said.
 “I’m happy for my performance, but obviously when you play in these kind of competitions the most important thing is to get the win.”

-Britain clinched a 3-0 win over Australia when Heather Dart beat Maddison Inglis 6-4, 6-4 in the opening night singles match at Sydney.
-Switzerland also won 3-0 after Stan Wawrinka beat Alexander Bublik of Kazakhstan 6-3, 7-6 (3) at Brisbane.
+Britain beat Australia when Heather Dart overcame Maddison Inglis 6-4, 6-4 in the opening night singles match at Sydney to give her team a 3-0 lead.
+Switzerland won 3-0 after Stan Wawrinka beat Alexander Bublik of Kazakhstan 6-3, 7-6 (3) at Brisbane and France later secured a 3-0 win over Argentina at Perth.

 Two singles matches — one men’s and one women’s — are played over each of two days, with a mixed doubles to conclude the five-match encounter on the second day.